Heather Cooan | Oncology Nutrition Consultant and Educator

 Courtesy of Forget Sugar

-Replace those Andes Mints with these amazing fat bomb copycats that help you swap sugar for fats with a healthier mix of an all-time favorite flavor combo: chocolate and mint.
-Perfect as an after-dinner sweet or as a snack replacement, these tiny treats help satisfy your hunger while giving you all the health benefits mentioned before.
+Replace those Andes Mints with these amazing fat-bomb copycats that help you swap sugar for fats with a healthier mix of an all-time favorite flavor combo: chocolate and mint.
+Perfect as an after-dinner sweet or snack replacement, these tiny treats help satisfy your hunger while giving you all the health benefits mentioned before.

 Dairy-free Cinnamon Roll Cheesecake Fat Bombs